robak86/hardwired/README.md

 - `scope.bindCascading(definition).toValue(value)`: Replaces a definition with a static value.
 - `scope.bindCascading(definition).to(otherDefinition)`: Redirects a definition to another one.
-- `scope.bindCascading(definition).decorated(decoratorFn)`: Wraps the original instance with additional functionality.
+- `scope.bindCascading(definition).toDecorated(decoratorFn)`: Wraps the original instance with additional functionality.
-- `scope.bindCascading(definition).configured(configureFn)`: Modifies the instance after it's created.
+- `scope.bindCascading(definition).toConfigured(configureFn)`: Modifies the instance after it's created.
-- `scope.bindCascading(definition).define(factoryFn)`: Completely redefines how the instance is created.
+- `scope.bindCascading(definition).toRedefined(factoryFn)`: Completely redefines how the instance is created.

 Additionally, you can make the definition cascading using `scope.cascade(definition)`.